YanWittmann/launch-anything/doc/how-to.md

   expression: `sin(x);cos(x) for 0,10,0.1`.
 - If no step size is specified, a fitting step size is being derived from the range size.

 If you have ideas for more runtime tiles, please create an issue using the link below.
+Or, if you want to create a runtime tile plugin, please follow these **[instructions](runtime-tile-plugins.md)**.
 </details>

 <details>